sightmachine/sightmachine-sdk/performance/README.md

 ## Usage

 ### 1. Configuration
-A custom configuration file should be provided as a command-line argument.
+A custom configuration file in JSON format should be provided as a command-line argument.
 The script will use the parameters specified in that file for configuring the load test and fetching query data for the APIs under test.

 The configuration file should include the following parameters: